fontforge/designwithfontforge.com/en-US/Font_Info_&_Metadata.md

 Adding support for one or more new scripts that are quite similar in height, or a substantial number of languages, could also constitute a MAJOR revision, as could anything else that substantially changes the vertical or horizontal metrics.
 However, if a complementary design is made for 2 scripts, it may be best to release 2 or 3 families, one with each script scaled appropriately and the other script(s) scaled as secondary fonts for simple fallback typesetting of multilingual texts.

 A MINOR version would be anything that subtly changes the metrics, such as vertical metrics, horizontal sidebearings or improved kerning, or making minor corrections to some glyphs, because such updates will cause documents using the font to reflow (albeit subtly in many cases.)
-Here is an example from <http://www.fastcodesign.com/3033126/roboto-rebooted-why-google-plans-to-update-its-font-like-the-rest-of-its-products>:
+Here is an example from ["Roboto Rebooted: Why Google Updates Its Font Like The Rest Of Its Products"](http://www.fastcodesign.com/3033126/roboto-rebooted-why-google-plans-to-update-its-font-like-the-rest-of-its-products):

 ![Comparison of Roboto v1 and Roboto v2](http://c.fastcompany.net/multisite_files/fastcompany/imagecache/inline-large/inline/2014/07/3033126-inline-i-thenewroboto2.jpg)